signature-opensource/CK-DeviceModel/README.md

 All devices are configured (see [DeviceConfiguration](CK.DeviceModel/DeviceConfiguration.cs)) and can be reconfigured dynamically.
-The configuration can specify that the device must be `AlwaysRunning` and a [daemon](CK.DeviceModel/Daemon) automatically ensures that they are restarted if it has stopped (typically due to an unexpected error).
+The configuration can specify that the device must be `AlwaysRunning` and a [daemon](CK.DeviceModel/Daemon) automatically ensures that they are restarted when stopped (typically due to an unexpected error).

 By installing the optional [CK.DeviceModel.Configuration](CK.DeviceModel.Configuration/DeviceConfigurator.cs) package, configurations from the standard .Net configuration API (*appsettings.json* and so on) are automatically and dynamically